Mystfit/Unreal-StableDiffusionTools/README.md

 * Fix texture memory usage.
 * Panning the generated image only works when grabbing it from the upper right quarter.
 * You will have to restart the editor after installing dependencies.
-* No persistence for fields in the editor.
-These will eventually be stored in a data asset.

 ## Roadmap

-* Add data assets to hold input information like prompt and seed along with the generated textures.
+* Serialisable fields for the plugin UI.
+* Re-use the last generated image in the viewport for img2img and instructpix2pix.
+* Previz support for the sequencer using frame holds.
+* Generate multiple image iterations in the viewport.